ITI/pces/docs/PCES-API.md

 - -cpInit <filename> Names a file that defines the initial state of model components.
 - -topo <filename>  Names a file that defines computer and network topology
 - -map <filename> Names a file which describes the assignment of the application's computational elements to processors.
+- -ipmap <filename> Names a file which describes the mapping of IP addresses on pcap packets presented to the simulator to internal IP addresses, and describes external packet feeds
 - -exp <filename> Names a file that contains a description of assigning performance parameters to network entities
 - -funcExec <filename> Names a file that contains all function execution timing information needed by the model.
 - -devExec <filename> Names a file that contains device operation timing information for routers and switches